-The Fund seeks to achieve its investment objective by transacting in FLexible EXchange® Options ("FLEX Options") and by separately maintaining a collateral portfolio (the "Collateral Portfolio"), which is designed primarily to serve as margin or collateral for the Fund's FLEX Options positions and secondarily to enhance the Fund's upside S&P 500 Index FLEX Options' exposure (i.e., by utilizing anticipated income to measure the ability to purchase additional FLEX Options).
+The Fund seeks to achieve its investment objective by transacting in options contracts, including binary options (also known as digital options) ("Binary Options") and FLexible EXchange® Options ("FLEX Options"), and by separately maintaining a collateral portfolio (the "Collateral Portfolio").
+The Collateral Portfolio is designed primarily to serve as margin or collateral for the Fund's options positions and secondarily to enhance the Fund's upside S&P 500 Index Binary Options' exposure (i.e., by utilizing anticipated income to measure the ability to purchase additional Binary Options).

+In general, an options contract is an agreement between a buyer and seller that gives the purchaser of the option the right to buy or sell a particular asset at a specified future date at an agreed upon price, commonly known as the "strike price."
 FLEX Options are exchange-traded options contracts with uniquely customizable terms.
-In general, an options contract is an agreement between a buyer and seller that gives the purchaser of the option the right to buy or sell a particular asset at a specified future date at an agreed upon price, commonly known as the "strike price."
-The reference assets for the Fund's FLEX Options positions will include the S&P 500 Index, which is a large-capitalization, market-weighted, U.S. equities index that tracks the price (excluding dividends) of 500 leading companies in leading industries of the U.S. economy, and certain exchange-traded funds ("ETFs"), including those that seek to track the performance of the S&P 500 Index (a "corresponding ETF"), as described further below.
+The Binary Options in which the Fund primarily transacts are currently traded and privately negotiated in the over-the-counter ("OTC") market.
+Unlike conventional options contracts, the payout on a Binary Option will depend entirely on the outcome of a specified event, which typically relates to whether the value of a particular asset that underlies the Binary Option on the expiration date rises above or falls below a specified value (i.e., the strike price).
+Binary Options are considered "binary" because there are only two possible outcomes upon their expiration: either the option holder receives a pre-determined, fixed amount of cash or nothing at all.
+The reference assets for the Fund's options positions will include the S&P 500 Index, which is a large-capitalization, market-weighted, U.S. equities index that tracks the price (excluding dividends) of 500 leading companies in leading industries of the U.S. economy, and certain exchange-traded funds ("ETFs"), including those that seek to track the performance of the S&P 500 Index (a "corresponding ETF"), as described further below.

 The Collateral Portfolio may be invested in short-term fixed-income securities, including corporate bonds and other corporate debt securities, asset-backed securities ("ABS"), securities issued by the U.S. Government or its agencies and instrumentalities, securities issued by non-U.S. governments or their agencies and instrumentalities, money market securities and funds, other interest-bearing instruments, cash, ETFs that primarily invest in any of the foregoing instruments, options on ETFs and options box spreads.
 An options box spread is the combination of different options trades that have offsetting spreads (e.g., purchases and sales on the same underlying instrument, such as an index or an ETF, but with different strike prices and/or expiration dates) for the purpose of generating income.
 The Fund may invest in short-term fixed income securities or other instruments, including through ETFs, of any maturity and credit quality.
-The Fund will generally invest up to 80% of its net assets in one or more ETFs that provide exposure to investment grade corporate bonds.
+The Fund may invest up to 35% of its net assets in one or more ETFs that provide exposure to investment grade corporate bonds.